angryelectron/fona/README.md

 Use
 ---
-Build, then add ./dist/fona.jar to your project.
+Build or [download](https://github.com/angryelectron/fona/releases), then add fona-VERSION.jar to your project.

 You will also need to add the RXTX library to your project.
 You can use ./lib/RXTXcomm-2.2pre2.jar if it is not already part of your class path.